homebysix/repo-lasso/README.md

 As the sync command runs, feedback will be shown on the status of forks and clones.
 You'll be prompted to confirm before any forks are created or cloned locally.

+> [!NOTE]
-**NOTE:** If you already have forks of any of the target organization's repositories in your GitHub account, and if those forks are out of date, you may want to update them before proceeding further.
+> If you already have forks of any of the target organization's repositories in your GitHub account, and if those forks are out of date, you may want to update them before proceeding further.
 You can find instructions for that in [GitHub's documentation](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).

 ### 2. Create a branch